Who leads the Being Human Festival?

 Being Human is run by a team based at the School of Advanced Study, University of London (SAS) – the UK’s national centre for the promotion and support of humanities research.
-It runs in partnership with the Arts and Humanities Research Council (AHRC) and the British Academy (BA), two of the largest public bodies dedicated to supporting humanities research and researchers in the UK.
-These partners fund the festival along with SAS and provide support and oversight.
-The central team at SAS undertake all the central management and promotion of Being Human, and it is this team that you will be in touch with if you take part in the festival.
+SAS receives generous support from Research England, and the festival runs in partnership with the Arts and Humanities Research Council (AHRC) and the British Academy (BA), two of the largest public bodies dedicated to supporting humanities research and researchers in the UK.
+These partners fund the festival along with SAS and provide support and consultation.
+The Public Engagement team at SAS undertake all the central management and promotion of Being Human, and it is this team that you will be in touch with if you take part in the festival.

 What are your definitions of 'humanities research'?

 The festival uses a broad definition of the humanities, which encompasses the subject areas traditionally associated with the study of the human world.
-This includes, for example, art history, archaeology, classics, cultural studies, history, film, languages, literature, musicology, philosophy, theatre studies, theology, etc. Art practice would not typically fall under this definition but projects from practitioners have been included in the festival before if they have a strong humanities research component and offer a good fit with the festival’s objectives.
-Similarly, interdisciplinary projects with artists, social scientists and scientists are very welcome providing they have a strong humanities base - our approach is 'humanities plus'.
+This includes, for example, art history, archaeology, classics, cultural studies, history, film, languages, law, literature, musicology, philosophy, theatre studies, theology, etc.

 I've missed the application deadline, can I still take part?

-If you are applying for funding, there is unfortunately no ‘wiggle room’ whatsoever around our deadlines.
+If you are applying for funding, there is unfortunately no flexibility around our deadlines.
 However, if you have a high-quality event or activity that does not require financial support, there is a later application deadline, and we are occasionally prepared to look at submissions even beyond that for activities to be included in our online listings.
-Please note though that consideration of late activities is entirely at the discretion of the festival team and there is no guarantee that late submissions will be considered.
+Please note, however, that consideration of late activities is entirely at the discretion of the festival team, and there is no guarantee that late submissions will be considered.

 I am not based in the UK, can I apply to take part?

-Being Human is primarily a UK based festival, and funding is currently only available to support activities in the UK.
-However, each year we do include a number of international activities in the programme that fit the festival’s ethos and can run without financial support.
-If you are not based in the UK, but have an idea for a strong activity that you think matches the festival’s aims, by all means get in touch.
+Being Human is primarily a UK-based festival, and funding is currently only available to support activities in the UK.
+However, each year we do include a number of international activities in the programme that fit the festival’s ethos and can run without direct financial support.
+You can find out more about the festival’s international presence here.
+If you are not based in the UK but have an idea for a strong activity that you think matches the festival’s aims, please get in touch.

 What support is provided for organisers?

 In addition to providing a limited number of funding grants, Being Human is committed to supporting everyone taking part in the festival.
-The festival team offer advice and guidance to organisers, and also make available resources to give activities the best possible chance of success.
+The festival team offer advice and guidance to organisers and make resources available to give activities the best possible chance of success.

 Specifically, we provide the following:

-A training “Masterclass” series run throughout the festival year for practical advice with designing, planning, promotion and delivery of your project
+- a training programme run throughout the festival year for practical advice with designing, planning, promotion and delivery of your project;

-Templates you can use to produce your own marketing materials (posters, banners, digital and PowerPoint templates etc.)
+- templates you can use to produce your own marketing materials (posters, banners, digital and PowerPoint templates etc.); and,

 What will I get out of organising a festival activity?

 Organising a Being Human activity can be challenging, but organisers (as shown in our festival evaluations) typically find the process rewarding.
-The main benefits that people have articulated include the festival:
+The main benefits that people have identified include finding that the festival has: